-Medical science and practice are becoming increasingly interdisciplinary, integrating bioinformatics, biomechanics and biochemistry, chemistry, physics, mathematics, biology, micro-electronics and nanotechnologies, as well as social and behavioural knowledge.
-Additionally, without leveraging the full potential of data and digital tools, a significant opportunity is missed for Europe to lead understanding of complex, multifactorial diseases as well as complex interdependencies between diseases in an aging society.
+Medical science and practice is becoming increasingly interdisciplinary, integrating bioinformatics, biomechanics and biochemistry, chemistry, physics, mathematics, biology, micro-electronics and nanotechnologies, data as well as social and behavioural knowledge.
+Additionally, without leveraging the potential of Big Data, real world data and digital tools, a great opportunity might be missed as regards, for instance, our understanding of complex, multifactorial diseases as well as complex interdependencies between diseases in an aging society.

-Causal factors of many diseases are still poorly understood, notably the interplay between genetic and environmental factors.
-Deciphering their impact on disease onset and course, as well as on treatment success, remains a long-term desirable target in health care.
+The causal factors of many diseases are still poorly understood; notably, the interplay between genetic and environmental factors.
+Deciphering their impact on disease onset and disease course, as well as on treatment success, remains a long-term desirable target in health care.

-Recent development in EU digital health policy, such as the European Health Data Space initiative are making steps to address the current gaps, however the potential of (big) data in terms of public health and health care innovation remains largely untapped due to low interoperability and interconnectivity, inconsistent standards, poor data quality, lack of validated approaches and methods for processing and analysing this data, missing skills, and know-how to handle and interpret the data.
+Although the recent development in EU digital health policy, such as the European Health Data Space initiative are making steps to address the current gaps, the potential of (big) data in terms of public health and health care innovation remains largely untapped due to low interoperability and interconnectivity, inconsistent standards, poor data quality, lack of validated approaches and methods for processing and analysing this data, missing skills and know-how to handle and interpret the data.

-Whilst the EU has benefited from a strengthened framework on data protection, uncertainties remain on the practical implementation of requirements for e.g., secondary use of health data, which creates additional complexity.
+While the EU has benefited from a strengthened framework on data protection, uncertainties remain on the practical implementation of requirements for e.g. secondary use of health data, which creates additional complexity.
 For researchers, the biggest challenge is to access meaningful data at a large scale in a timely and cost-effective manner.
-Furthermore, data security, data privacy, in addition to scientific and ethical considerations must be duly taken into account when developing data access and exchange protocols, FAIRification anonymization processes and analytics tools, including Artificial Intelligence assets.
+Furthermore, data security, data privacy, as well as scientific and ethical considerations must be duly taken into account when developing data access and exchange protocols, FAIRification anonymization processes and analytics tools, including Artificial Intelligence assets.